srimanthtenneti/IOT_Demo/README.md

             2. sudo apt-get install vlc
             3. raspivid -o – -t 0 -n | cvlc -vvv stream:///dev/stdin –sout ‘#rtp{sdp=rtsp://:8554/}’ :demux=h264

 This starts the datastream then open a mobile phone or laptop connected to the same Wi-Fi.
-Open VLC media player, goto network and type the url rtsp://ip address of your pi:8554/.To find out the ip of the raspi you can use "hostname -I".
+Open VLC media player, goto network and type :

+            rtsp://ip address of your pi:8554/

+To find out the ip of the raspi you can use :

+            "hostname -I"

 With the following steps you would have successfully created a video stream over your local Wi-Fi network.
 This could later be used for video detection.